ska-telescope/mid-cbf-mcs/docs/src/guide/interfaces/lmc_mcs_interface.rst

 delta F values only need to be written when there are updates to the values.
 They must be written to the CBF Controller before the scan configuration.

-For full details of MCS Controller see :ref:'CbfController'.

 For full details of MCS Controller see :ref:`CbfController`.

 For full details of MCS Subarray see :ref:`CbfSubarray`.